-• We understanding that choice and flexibility for families is needed when planning preferred place of death.
-We recognise that preferences may change due to the changing needs of the child and family, this is reviewed regularly in line with the ACP.
+We understand that choice and flexibility for families is needed when planning preferred place of death.
+We recognise that preferences may change due to the changing needs of the child and family, and this is reviewed regularly in line with the ACP.
 We offer responsive rapid transfer in End of Life and after death meet the needs of the child and family wherever possible.
-Key professionals from the Palliative Care Team (such as consultant, CCN, Hospice staff) can help support families with these decisions and families are be given appropriate information, resources and advice (see appendix 2,3,4).
+Key professionals from the MDT (such as consultant, CCN, Hospice staff) can help support families with these decisions and families are given appropriate information, resources, and advice (see appendix 2,3,4).